-The American sycamore is a deciduous tree that grows 75 to 100 feet tall.
+The American sycamore is a deciduous tree that grows 75 to 100 feet tall—the largest deciduous tree in North America.
 It's easily identified by its mottled bark.
 The outer bark is brown and peels away from the trunk to reveal a lighter-colored inner bark.
 The leaves are large (4 to 10 inches across), are divided into 3 or 5 lobes, and have coarsely-toothed edges.
 Another distinguishing feature is the seed pod, which takes the form of a fuzzy, globular ball (1.5 inches across).
 Despite its beauty, fast growth rate, and pollution-tolerance, it doesn't make a good street tree due to its messiness.
 But, if you wish to grow it, the best time to plant one is late winter or early spring.

 |Common Names||Sycamore, American sycamore, buttonball tree, buttonwood, western planetree, American planetree|